March 2, 2019, "Walking with Jesus"

-We are delighted to be able to bring to you the 2018 International Women's Day of Prayer program packet.
-This year's packet titled, "God Understands," was written by Chantal J. Klingbeil, Associate Director, Ellen G. White Estate at the General Conference of Seventh-day Adventists.
+We are delighted to be able to bring to you the 2019 International Women's Day of Prayer program packet.
+This year's packet titled, "Walking with Jesus," was written by Cordell Liebrandt, a pastor in the Cape Conference of South Africa.

 Since 1990, the Department of Women's Ministries at the General Conference of Seventh-day Adventists has promoted a special day when women have the opportunity to strengthen their spiritual bonds as they pray for and with each other.
 The International Women's Day of Prayer is the first Sabbath of each March.

 In past years this special day has been celebrated in a variety of ways: prayer breakfasts, fasting and prayer, consecration services, women preaching the sermons for church services and other special programs.
 A resource manual, with ideas and a planning guide for making this a life-changing day for women and men in the church, can be obtained from the conference Women's Ministries director.

 The International Woman's Day of Prayer provides an opportunity for women to learn about each other and prayer for one another.
 It is a time to reunite with God and one another to strengthen spiritual bonds.
 Prayers for women everywhere create a spiritual network of empathy and understanding between Adventist women.
 Thousands of women (and men) gather to pray on this day.
 Although the essential purpose of the day is for prayer, the day can also provide women with an opportunity to strengthen their ties with other Christian women as they pray together.